Sustainable and Intelligent Building Design (30 credits)

-The project management unit is available in a work-based format designed to offer a flexible, practice-related approach to learning.
-Students who are already in relevant employment have the opportunity to gain academic credit for knowledge and skills gained in the workplace through a negotiated learning contract which is agreed by the student, employer and unit leader.
+The project management module is available in a work-based format designed to offer a flexible, practice-related approach to learning.
+Students who are already in relevant employment have the opportunity to gain academic credit for knowledge and skills gained in the workplace through a negotiated learning contract which is agreed by the student, employer and module leader.

 Research Dissertation (60 credits)